 Existing devices were simply too hard to use and over-engineered.
 So, eventually we came up with the concept of Stethee Pro.

 A group of engineering friends and I put together a prototype of the device and we started fundraising.
 Eventually we had outreach from Dr Mahiben Maruthappu at the CEO’s office of the NHS in the UK, they said, ‘what you're doing is very innovative, we haven't seen anything like it.’
 The wireless nature of the device, the usability, the clean look, and the fact that we were doing something around algorithm development and data capture was of great appeal to them.

 The NHS then organised a usability trial at Royal Brompton & Harefield Hospitals in 2016.
 From there, they also introduced us to Professor Sinskey at the Massachusetts Institute of Technology (MIT) in Boston who said ‘this is by far the best and most nicely executed piece of design and integration for clinical workflow that we've seen’ so they gave us full support.

-After a year developing the device at MIT, we returned to Brisbane, got a team of people together and we put our heads down, because we realised we had a beautiful product that was potentially really transformative.
+After a year developing the device at MIT, we returned to Brisbane, assembled a team and put our heads together to design a beautiful product that we realised could be truly transformative..